 Access challenges call for a multi-stakeholder perspective on challenges and solutions, as well as a collaborative approach.
-For stakeholders, it’s important to realize that introducing a new therapy doesn’t stop at its reimbursement.
-Measuring the effectiveness of new therapies in terms of rate of market access and time to market access, as well patient access after reimbursement is vital.
+For stakeholders, it’s important to realise that introducing a new therapy doesn’t stop at its reimbursement.
+Measuring the effectiveness of new therapies in terms of rate of Market Access and time to Market Access, as well patient access after reimbursement is vital.
 After all, given the huge impact on human lives, what value lies in bringing new therapies to market if patients don’t actually get to use those therapies shortly after reimbursement?

 Essential: an integral approach